anoopsarkar/nlp-class/hw3.md

 Clone your own repository from GitLab if you haven’t done it already:

-    git clone git@csil-git1.cs.surrey.sfu.ca:USER/nlpclass-{{ site.semcode }}-g-GROUP.git
+    git clone git@csil-git1.cs.surrey.sfu.ca:USER/advnlpclass-{{ site.semcode }}-g-GROUP.git

 Note that the `USER` above is the SFU username of the person in your group that set up the GitLab repository.

-Then copy over the contents of the `neuralmt` directory into your `hw3` directory in your repository.
+Then copy over the contents of the `prefixtune` directory into your `hw3` directory in your repository.

 Set up the virtual environment:

-    python3 -m venv venv
+    python3.10 -m venv venv
     source venv/bin/activate
     pip3 install -r requirements.txt

+You must use Python 3.10 (or later) for this homework.

 Note that if you do not change the requirements then after you have set up the virtual environment `venv` you can simply run the following